LeeZeHao/Kiki_Delivery_Docs/features/userauth.md

 ---
 # User Authentication and Profile

-### Proposed

 Users are able to create an account and login to the client side application.
-User profile and information is stored in a cloud database.

-### Current Progress

-User authentication is implemented via Firebase Authentication.
+Currently, user authentication is implemented via Firebase Authentication, while user data is stored using Firebase Firestore database.

 Users can use their email to create an account.

 <p align="center">
 <img src="https://github.com/LeeZeHao/Kiki_Delivery_Docs/assets/46279960/3d911dd0-ed83-4ccb-9375-97b6827cbe04" border="10"/>